ThatRobin/DockyTest/docs/item_action_types/modify_item.md

 # Modify item
 [Item action types Type](../item_action_types_types.md)

 Applies an item modifier to the item stack with a player fulfilling the "this" criteria.
+The player is currently random.

 Type ID: `ra_additions:modify_item`
 ### Fields